GALAPAGOS ART AND SCIENCE JOURNEY

 16 – 27 September 2020

-Quo Artis co-organizes this project with the Royal Academy of European Doctors (RAED), who invites 5 personalities to take part in the expedition and contribute to a rich exchange of knowledge.
-Rosalía Artega (Social activist, writer and first female president of Ecuador – 1997), Aaron Cienchanover (Biologist, Nobel Chemistry Prize – 2004), Frances Arnold (Chemical engineer, Nobel Chemistry Prize – 2018), Barry Barish (Experimental Physicist, Nobel Physics Prize – 2017) and May-Britt Moser (Psychologist and neuroscientist, Nobel Prize in Medicine or Physiology – 2014) will join us in this extraordinary expedition.
+Quo Artis co-organizes this project with the Royal Academy of European Doctors (RAED), who invites 6 personalities to take part in the expedition and contribute to a rich exchange of knowledge.
+Rosalía Artega (Social activist, writer and first female president of Ecuador – 1997), Aaron Cienchanover (Biologist, Nobel Chemistry Prize – 2004), Frances Arnold (Chemical engineer, Nobel Chemistry Prize – 2018), Barry Barish (Experimental Physicist, Nobel Physics Prize – 2017), Gérard Mourou (Physicist, Nobel Physics Prize – 2018) and Richard Schrock (Chemical, Nobel Chemistry Prize – 2005) will join us in this extraordinary expedition.

-The trip, which will be carried out on board of Endeavour II – a National Geographic ship with energy-efficient lighting- will be registered as a documentary produced by National Geographic, and have a printed publication by RAED, as well as a digital and printed publication by Quo Artis.
+The trip, which will be carried out on board of Endeavour II – a National Geographic ship with energy-efficient lighting- will have a printed publication by RAED, as well as a digital and printed publication by Quo Artis.